Social Media Night School

 Mobile post sent by DougH using Utterlireply-count Replies. mp3

-1. One Response to “Social Media Night School”
+One thought on “Social Media Night School”

-2. Hrmm, I’ve definitely checked out #journchat before but I hadn’t heard much about #editorchat (although, editors are the saving grace on my blog and love to hear their input).
+1. Hrmm, I’ve definitely checked out #journchat before but I hadn’t heard much about #editorchat (although, editors are the saving grace on my blog and love to hear their input).
 I’m definitely going to check it out now.
 Thanks Doug!